pocarisweat257/test_template/README.md

 ## Background Information

-The [meta-virtualization](https://layers.openembedded.org/layerindex/branch/master/layer/meta-virtualization/) layer provided by the Yocto project supplies virtualization technologies such as Xen, KVM, and Libvirt, as well as the necessary packages for building virtualized systems.
+The [meta-virtualization](https://layers.openembedded.org/layerindex/branch/master/layer/meta-virtualization/) layer provided by the Yocto project supplies virtualization technologies such as Xen, KVM, Libvirt and others, along with the necessary packages for building virtualized systems.
 Students can implement a basic virtualization platform using several recipes from the meta-virtualization layer, and port the system implemented in a previous project to MCS.
 </br>